ShumB1992/Financial-Analysis-Using-Python/README.md

 In this project, we perform stock data visualization and stock return calculation.

-Then there will be asset allocation and statistical data analysis
+Then, there will be asset allocation and statistical data analysis.

-And finally, Portfolio Optimization and Capital Asset Price Modell (CAPM)
+And finally, Portfolio Optimization and Capital Asset Price Modell (CAPM).